b1354/utsksh-vim/README.md

 git clone https://https://github.com/b1354/utsksh-vim/
 ```

-- Copy vim and vimrc file to your home directory (recomenden renaming it to .vim and .vimrc)
+- Copy vim and vimrc file to your home directory (i recomend renaming it to .vim and .vimrc)
 - run vim and type
   ```
   :PlugInstall